JTF-Bravo redeploys after support to JTF-Haiti

-In support of the whole-of-government effort led by the U.S. Agency for International Development’s Bureau for Humanitarian Assistance, Joint Task Force-Bravo (JTF-B) joined forces with Joint Task Force-Haiti (JTF-Haiti) to deliver much-needed aid as rapidly as possible to victims of the recent 7.2 magnitude earthquake in Haiti, Aug.
-15-Sept.9.
+SOTO CANO AIR BASE, Honduras – In support of the whole-of-government effort led by the U.S. Agency for International Development’s Bureau for Humanitarian Assistance, Joint Task Force-Bravo (JTF-B) joined forces as members of Joint Task Force-Haiti (JTF-Haiti) to deliver much-needed aid as rapidly as possible to victims of the recent 7.2 magnitude earthquake in Haiti, Aug.
+15-Sept.13.

 In support of JTF-Haiti, JTF-B delivered a total of 340,740 pounds of aid that included food, shelters, blankets, tents, tarps, water purifiers, generators and an entire mobile medical hospital to communities in need.

-“We are always focused on our ability to deploy within the U.S. Southern Command area and conduct operations to support humanitarian aid and disaster relief effort with our neighbors in our American hemisphere,” said U.S. Army Col. Steven Gventer, commander of JTF-B. “It is a mission we rehearse for and prepare for.”
+“We are always focused on our ability to deploy within the U.S. Southern Command operating area and conduct operations to support humanitarian aid and disaster relief efforts with our neighbors in our American hemisphere,” said U.S. Army Col. Steven Gventer, commander of JTF-B. “It is a mission we rehearse, plan and prepare for.
+We pride ourselves on being U.S. Southern Command’s (USSOUTHCOM) forward deployed reaction force to assist our partners from non-government organizations and our partner nations.”

-Gventer was appointed deputy commanding officer of JTF-Haiti, under U.S. Navy Rear Adm.
-Keith Davids, commander of JTF-Haiti and deputy commanding officer of U.S. Southern Command (USSOUTHCOM).
+Gventer was appointed deputy commanding officer for operations of JTF-Haiti, under U.S. Navy Rear Adm.
+Keith Davids, commander of JTF-Haiti and commander of Special Operation Command South.

 “The Soldiers, Airmen, Marines and Guardian of our Task Force are professionals, dedicated to serving our country as the go-to partner for building a safe and positive environment with our government partners like USAID and the Haitian government,” said Gventer.
 “I’m so proud of the JTF-Bravo team from Soto Cano Air Base, to be a part of JTF-Haiti and this important response.
 This is the essence of who we are as Americans and as service members we have a culture and a nature to serve our neighbors.”